09 Nov Global Cybercrime Damages Predicted To Reach $6 Trillion Annually By 2021

 – Steve Morgan is founder and Editor-in-Chief at Cybersecurity Ventures.

-Cybersecurity Ventures originally predicted that cybercrime damages will cost the world $6 trillion by 2021 in its ‘Hackerpocalypse: A Cybercrime Revelation’ report which published in August of 2016.
+Cybersecurity Ventures originally predicted that cybercrime damages will cost the world $6 trillion by 2021 in its ‘Hackerpocalypse: A Cybercrime Revelation’ report, which published in August of 2016.
+A second report was published in October of 2017.

-The primary goal of our original 2016 report, as well as this second annual 2017 edition, is to spark major discussion around cybercrime — and cyber defense — from local, national, and global political, business, technology, and cyber leaders.
-We invite broadcasters, publishers, editors, reporters, and bloggers to borrow generously from our report in their efforts raise up cybersecurity in the public’s consciousness.
+The primary goal of our report is to spark major discussion around cybercrime — and cyber defense — from local, national, and global political, business, technology, and cyber leaders.
+We invite broadcasters, publishers, editors, reporters, and bloggers to borrow generously from our report in their efforts to raise up cybersecurity in the public’s consciousness.

 Our prediction that cybercrime damages will cost the world $6 trillion by 2021 (as well as our other original research on spending and employment) has appeared in hundreds of articles, blogs, reports, presentations, videos, and printed materials, with attribution to Cybersecurity Ventures, since the figure was released in August of 2016.

-We ask that when citing or quoting our figures, you include proper credits to us for the research i.e. “according to Cybersecurity Ventures”, and preferably a hyperlink to the original source or the PDF version for the benefit of readers.
+We ask that when citing or quoting our figures, you include proper credits to us for the research i.e. “according to Cybersecurity Ventures,” and preferably a hyperlink to us for the benefit of readers.